memphis-cs/demo-project-github-workflow/README.md

 ### Configure Project Repo

 - Disable _squash_ and _rebase_ merging.
 These forms of merging effectively change the commit history, and can cause confusion for the purposes of this course.
 Here is a [GitHub Help article on squash and rebase merging](https://help.github.com/articles/about-pull-request-merges/).
 - Add branch protection rule for `master` branch that requires pull request reviews before merging.
+Here is a [GitHub Help article on branch protection](https://help.github.com/articles/configuring-protected-branches/).

 ### Create a GitHub Milestone